Can I Buy a Gas Generator in California? Understanding the New Generator Regulations for 2028

 Learn how California’s 2028 zero-emission standards for portable generators, including RVs, will impact you.
 Steve Garlock Equipment helps you stay compliant.

 As California continues to lead the nation in environmental regulations, significant changes are coming to the world of portable generators, particularly those found in recreational vehicles (RVs).
 The California Air Resources Board (CARB) has set ambitious goals to reduce emissions from small off-road engines, and by 2028, portable generators, including those used in RVs, must meet zero-emission standards.
+This legislation aims to reduce carbon emissions by limiting the sale of small gas-powered engines, including generators.
 At Steve Garlock Equipment, we’re committed to keeping our customers informed and helping them navigate these upcoming changes.
 In this blog, we’ll explore what these new regulations mean, how they will impact generator use, and what you can do to stay compliant.

 Understanding the New Regulations: Zero-Emission Standards by 2028

-CARB has implemented a phased approach to reducing emissions from small off-road engines, which include portable generators.
+CARB has implemented a phased approach to reducing emissions from small off-road engines, which include portable generators and gas powered engines.
 These engines are a significant source of air pollution, contributing to harmful emissions like carbon monoxide and carbon dioxide.
 Here’s what you need to know about the upcoming regulations:

 Phase One: Stricter Standards by 2024